-2.1 Frequency
+2.1 Characteristics

-In (Fujita and Inui, 2003), we investigated transfer errors in Japanese from two points of view: (i) what types of errors occur in performing lexical and structural paraphrasing of Japanese sentences, and (ii) which of them tend to be serious problem.
-We implemented about 28,000 paraphrasing rules2 consisting of various levels of lexical and structural paraphrasing, and analyzed 630 automatically generated sentences.

-An important observation in (Fujita and Inui, 2003) is that case assignment tends to be incorrect, irrespective of the types of paraphrasing.
-A quarter of the paraphrased sentences (162/630) exhibit this type of errors.
-This ratio indicates the second most frequent errors, whereas the most dominant type is inappropriate conjugation forms of verbs and adjectives $(303/630)^3$, which can be easily corrected by revising the conjugation forms.
+In [3], we investigated transfer errors in Japanese from two points of view: (i) what types of errors occur in lexical and structural paraphrasing of Japanese sentences, and (ii) which of them tend to be serious problem.
+We implemented about 28,000 paraphrasing rules consisting of various levels of lexical and structural paraphrasing, and analyzed 630 automatically generated sentences.
+Through the investigation, we observed that case assignment tended to be incorrect, irrespective of the types of paraphrasing.
+A quarter of the paraphrased sentences (162/630) involved this type of errors.
+This ratio indicated the second most frequent errors.